 What should I do if I think I or a family member has measles?

-If you think you have measles, stay home and call your doctor or Healthline on 0800 611 116.
+If you think you have measles, stay home and call us on 09 827 8888 or Healthline on 0800 611 116.
 Healthline operates 24/7 and has a translator service available.
-If you are going to visit a medical centre or after hours clinic, please phone before you go.
+If you are going to visit the medical centre or an after hours clinic, please phone before you go.
 When you arrive, you must be isolated and not sit in the waiting room.
 This is to prevent spreading the disease to others.

 How can I protect myself and my family against measles?

 The Ministry of Health is now recommending that all children aged 12 months should have their first measles, mumps and rubella (MMR) vaccine early - MMR is normally given at 15 months.

 Research has shown that a person who has been given one dose of the MMR vaccine has a 95% chance of being immune to the virus.
 More than 99% of people who receive two MMR doses (given at least four weeks apart and the first dose given after the age of 12 months) develop immunity to measles.
 It can take two weeks for a person to be fully immune after being vaccinated.

 Contact us today on 09 827 8888 to make an appointment with our Immunisation Nurse for your child’s MMR vaccine.

 Auckland Regional Public Health Service: www.arphs.health.nz